danisuar3z/spectra_comparator/README.md

 The names in the legend by default will be numeric but if you place a file named "nombres.txt" in the same folder or one up the data folder, it will use those names to label the data.

 ### Considerations
+You need the python libraries matplotlib and pandas

 ![](example.png)